 We need 500 volunteers to assist us with various aspects of running the event.
-To be specific, we need 400 marshals, 40 drink-stop assistants and at least 60 more volunteers for our various support teams, such as logistics, signage, the BBQ, hospitality, Karuah Park set-up etc.
+To be specific, we need 400 marshals, 40 drink-stop assistants and at least 60 more volunteers for our various support teams that assist with logistics, signage, the BBQ, hospitality, Karuah Park set-up, etc.

 No specialist skills or knowledge required

 Just a few hours on the day of the event (or prior) would be hugely appreciated.
 Bobbo volunteers don’t need specialist skills or knowledge – just a desire to help and, for road marshals, some basic road sense and road rules awareness.
 Beyond that, the Bobbo organisers give you all the information and training you will need.
 In the lead-up to the event, they’ll send you further information and details of your role and location, and you will also have the opportunity to attend an (optional) volunteer briefing session the week before the event.

 More marshals needed!

 The Bobbo’s primary volunteer requirement is for marshals to direct riders along the ride route.
 (All you need is a current driver’s licence and an understanding of basic road rules).
 If you would prefer a different task, please indicate this in the Comment box on the Volunteer Registration form.
 If you’re helping out at Karuah Park also, no worries – you can still serve as a marshal.
 Please just indicate this in the Comment box, and the event organisers will allocate you a marshalling role close by so that you can be back at your Karuah Park position by 8am.

 All volunteers are invited to come back to the finish village at Karuah Oval in Turramurra after their shift to enjoy a complimentary sausage sizzle.